weironghuang31/wadehuang36.github.io/_posts/2017-07-20-offline-image-classifier-on-android.md

 ---
 layout: post
-title: Offline Image Classifier on Android(undone)
+title: Offline Image Classifier on Android
 description: An example of using Tensorflow Mobile and MobileNet for image classifier offline.
 tags:
     - tensorflow